Yesssssman/blender-json-exporter/README.md

 ## About the bug and supports

 Since this exporter is designed for a very restricted purpose, I won't provide any support.
-The mesh, armature, and animation data must be created first to export this properly.
+The mesh, armature, and animation data must be created first to export the model properly.